 The Company provides a variety of infusion-related therapies to patients, which frequently include multiple deliverables of pharmaceutical drugs and related nursing services.
-After applying the criteria from ASC 606, the Company concluded that multiple performance obligations exist in its contracts with its customers.
+After applying the criteria from Accounting Standards Codification ("ASC") Topic 606, Revenue from Contracts with Customers ("ASC 606"), the Company concluded that multiple performance obligations exist in its contracts with its customers.
 Revenue is allocated to each performance obligation based on relative standalone price, determined based on reimbursement rates established in the third-party payer contracts.
 Pharmaceutical drug revenue is recognized at the time the pharmaceutical drug is delivered to the patient, and nursing revenue is recognized on the date of service.

-The Company's accounts receivable is reported at the net realizable value amount that reflects the consideration the Company expects to receive in exchange for providing services, which is inclusive of adjustments for price concessions.
+The Company's accounts receivable are reported at the net realizable value amount that reflects the consideration the Company expects to receive in exchange for providing services, which is inclusive of adjustments for price concessions.
 The majority of accounts receivable are due from private insurance carriers and governmental health care programs, such as Medicare and Medicaid.